ERos1012/IST412LMS/README.md

 - For each test case, the console output will indicate whether the test passed or failed.

-## Notes

-- Make sure to have the necessary Java dependencies installed.
-- Update the Java classpaths if necessary.

 ## Members

 1. Eric Rosario